-Russian attacks on Ukraine’s Kyiv kill at least 3, strike gov’t building
+Russian attacks on Ukraine’s Kyiv kill at least 3, gov’t building struck

-Kyiv Mayor Vitali Klitschko says attack early on Sunday sparked fires at several high-rise buildings in the capital.
+Kyiv Mayor Vitali Klitschko says the early Sunday attack sparked fires at several high-rises in the capital.

 At least three people have been killed, 18 wounded, and dozens of buildings set on fire in Kyiv, including the seat of the government, following a Russian drone and missile attack in Ukraine‘s capital, according to officials and local news reports.

-Kyiv Mayor Vitali Klitschko was initially quoted by Reuters news agency as saying that the attack early on Sunday killed an infant and a young woman, and sparked fires at several high-rise apartment buildings in the city’s west and east.
+Kyiv Mayor Vitali Klitschko was initially quoted by the Reuters news agency as saying that the attack early on Sunday killed an infant and a young woman, and sparked fires at several high-rise buildings in the city’s west and east.

 Recommended Storieslist of 3 items